Jeffreys Bay Activities and Things to do

 Monday – Saturday: 09:00 – 16:00 | Sunday: 09:00 – 13:00 | Public Holidays: 09:00 – 13:00

-For organised groups, a lapa is available for a picnic or a braai.
-Kabeljous Nature Reserve The reserve is situated to the east of Jeffreys Bay, next to the Kabeljous River.
+For organised groups, a lapa is available for a picnic or a braai at Kabeljous Nature Reserve.
+The reserve is situated to the east of Jeffreys Bay, next to the Kabeljous River.
 It offers a 4km self guided hiking trail.
 The reserve offers good waterfowl watching.
-This is one of the last unspoiled river estuaries in the Eastern Cape.
-Noorsekloof Nature Reserve It is a 28ha reserve stretching up the valley of Wavecrest, boasting a 3km trial up the kloof along a stream.
+This is one of the last unspoiled river estuaries in the Eastern Cape, Noorsekloof Nature Reserve.
+It is a 28ha reserve stretching up the valley of Wavecrest, boasting a 3km trail up the kloof along a stream.

-Windsurfing can be done at the Seekoei River Lagoon in Aston Bay.
+Windsurfing in Jeffreys Bay can be done at the Seekoei River Lagoon in Aston Bay.

 Jeffreys Bay is the home of thriving handcraft industries catering for every preference.
 Because of the abundance of shells in the area, you will also find the most beautiful handcrafted shell art.

 Lynx Tours offers exciting guided mountain bike trips for young and old.
 There are three options: The Waterfall Trip, cycling through the nature reserve and afterwards visiting the waterfall where you can jump of the suicide rock, slide off the “foefie-slide” or just relax.
 The Game Trip, cycling through the Game Farm, seeking rhino, giraffe, zebra, wildebeest and lots of other animals.
 The Penguin Tour, cycling to Aston Bay and visit the Penguin Rehabilitation Centre.

 Contact: (042) 296 0594 or 072 237 7422.